laurent2207/ansible-security-checks/README.md

 # ansible-security-checks

 Yaml file to be used with Ansible, for multiple hosts simultaniously.
-Includes some basic linux commands to do some security checks:
+Includes some basic Linux commands to do some security(-related) checks:

 - Check if there are no users with an empty passwd
 - Make sure non-root accounts do not have an uid of 0